Can You Vape Indoors?

 This could range from a few moments of unpleasant noise and embarrassment, to potentially soaking a crowded room with fire suppressant, depending on exactly what kind of system you trip.
 If you spot a fire alarm near where you’re smoking, it’s always best to just find another spot.

 The vast majority of people are still relatively uninformed about vaping and wouldn't approve of its use in any space.
 Although this can be inconvenient, you’re always better off vaping outside, with fellow vapers or by yourself.

 If you have to vape in a public space, ensure you take the time to clear it with those in charge to avoid causing any upset.

-Even when they do allow it, be considerate of other people and take the necessary steps, whether that be a smaller vaping device or just lower power settings, to avoid causing them any issues.
+Even when they do allow it, be considerate of other people and take any necessary steps, whether that be a smaller vaping device or just lower power settings, to avoid causing any issues.

 If you are particularly proactive in the CBD space you could even help formulate CBD vaping policies, ensuring that you and your fellow CBD vapers continue enjoying your CBD vaping experience for as long as possible.